 The CHCB pays a percentage of Eligible Expenses for Covered Health Services that consist of Medical Care in a calendar year that exceed the applicable deductible.
-However, effective January 1, 2013, the CHCB will pay 100%, with no deductible or coinsurance applied, of Eligible Expenses for ACA Preventive Health Services.
+However, the CHCB will pay 100%, with no deductible or coinsurance applied, of Eligible Expenses for ACA Preventive Health Services.
+The "Eligible Expenses and Covered Health Services" section of this booklet explains what is covered under the CHCB.

-To receive the highest benefit level, you must comply with care coordination/medical management requirements (see pages 88 through 89).
+To receive the highest benefit level, you must comply with medical management requirements (see the "CHCB Medical Management" section of this booklet).

-Eligible Expenses for Covered Health Services that consist of Mental Health Care or Substance Abuse Care, or for Prescription Drugs obtained as part of outpatient Medical Care (except with respect to Home Health Care Agency services) are not covered under the CHCB.
-The Plan does cover these Eligible Expenses, however, to the extent provided under the MHSA (see pages 92 through 106) and the MPSB (see pages 128 through 138).
+Eligible Expenses for Covered Health Services for Prescription Drugs obtained as part of outpatient Medical Care (except with respect to Home Health Care Agency services) are not covered under the CHCB.
+The Plan does cover these Eligible Expenses, however, to the extent provided under the MPSB, as described in the "Managed Pharmacy Services Benefit" section of this booklet.
+Additional information related to Eligible Expenses for Covered Health Services that consist of Mental Health Care or Substance Use Disorder Care that are covered under the MHSUD (as provided through the CHCB) is in the "Mental Health and Substance Use Disorder Benefit" section of this booklet.